Gepardi-dot/ku-online3/README.md

 # Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project for KurdMall, an online marketplace.

 To get started, take a look at src/app/page.tsx.